Investigators Sift Through Evidence In Polk County Shooting of 4

 POLK COUNTY, Fla.
 (CW44 News At 10) – In what is normally a fast moving link between parts of rural Lakeland, has since become a slow moving tragic corridor.
 Investigators continue to comb through corners of a Lakeland family’s home after most of that family was murdered early Sunday morning.

 Police say a former Marine outfitted in body armor fatally shot four people at a home on North Socrum Loop Road.
-Among the victims was a three month old baby, the baby’s 33-year-old mother and grandmother, and a 40-year-old man in what Sheriff Grady Judd is now calling an active shooter rampage.READ MORE: High Visibility Traffic Enforcement Starting Monday, September 13
+Among the victims was a three month old baby, the baby’s 33-year-old mother and grandmother, and a 40-year-old man in what Sheriff Grady Judd is now calling an active shooter rampage.READ MORE: Fourth Stimulus Check: Will You Get Another Relief Payment?

 One victim, an 11-year-old girl, survived that shooting after suffering seven gunshot wounds and was airlifted to Tampa General Hospital.
 She is expected to recover.
 Another child, Sheriff Judd says, who had earlier been missing was located alive and well.
 The family’s dog, Diogi, was also fatally shot.